Mughlai paratha

 Mughlai paratha (মোগলাই পরোটা) is a popular Bengali street food consisting of a flatbread (paratha) wrapped around or stuffed with keema (spiced minced meat) and/or egg.

 It is believed to have originated in the Bengal Subah during the time of the Mughal Empire as a derivative of the Turkish gözleme or the Yemeni motabbaq.
-The dish is believed to be prepared for the royal court of Mughal Emperor Jahangir.
+The dish is believed to have been prepared for the royal court of the Mughal Emperor Jahangir.

 History

 Mughlai paratha was one of the Mughlai recipes that entered Bengali cuisine during the Mughal Empire.
 It is believed that the Mughlai paratha originated during Mughal emperor Jahangir's reign and it was The Turks introduced Bengalis to Gözleme, a delicious traditional Turkish savoury.
 It is a flatbread recipe stuffed with spiced and minced lamb or beef filling.
 It is somewhat similar to Mughlai paratha and can be called the precursor of Mughlai paratha.
 Mughal rule mostly influenced the cuisine of the administrative capitals of the Bengal Subah, like Dhaka and Murshidabad, rather than the rural part of it.